Press "Enter" to skip to content

 On August 9 and 10, we were immersed in exquisite music and dance performances.
 I’ll tell you about those soon!

-The Folk Festival also had a lovely display of folk arts and crafts from various parts of India with live performers, artisans demonstrating their skills with live pottery making and other open air performances.
+The Folk Festival also had a lovely display of folk arts and crafts from various parts of India with live performers, and artisans demonstrating their skills with live pottery making and other open-air performances.

 India speaks to us through her varied art forms — be it classical or folk.
 Folk traditions and performances are the life-spirit of India and its ethos, and in their sometimes unsophisticated richness, convey to us the loftiest of philosophies.
 In the rush of our urban lives, we seem to be losing contact with these roots

-The Folk Festival gave us the opportunity to connect with our cultural roots.
+The Folk Festival allowed us to connect with our cultural roots.
 What a wonderful way of celebrating art!

 I learned so much.
 It is one thing to read about these things and see photos.
 It is something else to see these great artists performing at arm’s length from us.